Your browser is too old

 We can't provide a great video experience on old browserUpdate now

-In the following lecture, the topic of Actinomycosis and Whipple’s disease is discussed.
 In section one, the educator focuses on Actinomycosis and how this disease clinically presents itself.
 In addition to this, Etiologic Agents are discussed along with their Pathogenesis and Pathology, with a prime focus to explain how these agents damage various membranes inside the body to survive and establish the disease.
 Furthermore, the educator also discusses the Diagnosis of Actinomycosis.

 Actinomycosis: Clinical Features